a-sinclaire/ameliasweep/README.md

 ## How to play:
+### Game Selection:
+If no custom arguments were passed in on the command line, the game will open to a main menu which will allow you to select your difficulty level, or set a custom game.

+If you are just starting out, simply press `1` on the main menu to start a `Beginner` game (9x9 board).

+Games with larger boards may immediately crash.
+This is due to your terminal not having enough room.
+Try resizing it or reducing your font size.

 ### Controls:
 - Use the `arrow keys` to move the cursor around the board.
 - Use the `space bar` to open a cell.